isomerpages/moe-oasispri/_oasis-family/Parents/Parents' Voices.md

      style="width:100%">
 <figcaption> <strong>Melanie Nyam</strong> </figcaption>
 </figure>
-<p>Aiden has been attending school at the Oasis Primary School for more than 2 years now.He has been very blessed to have wonderful teachers especially his form teacher, Mrs Mey Asher See.When he was on SHN, she compiled his work so that he would be able to catch up on his studies.Going beyond her teaching responsibilities, she almost bought Aiden his favourite chicken rice which he was eyeing during his recess break!
+<p>Aiden has been attending school at the Oasis Primary School for more than 2 years now.
+He has been very blessed to have wonderful teachers especially his form teacher, Mrs Mey Asher See.When he was on SHN, she compiled his work so that he would be able to catch up on his studies.Going beyond her teaching responsibilities, she almost bought Aiden his favourite chicken rice which he was eyeing during his recess break!
 Aiden always speaks fondly of all his teachers and had told me that there is no other school he would like to go to than OPS!</p>

 <figure>
 <img src="/images/08%20Siti%20Jamburi.jpg"
      style="width:100%">
 <figcaption> <strong>Siti Munah Jamburi</strong> </figcaption>
 </figure>
 <p>The teachers are friendly and responsive, and we receive a lot information either through the Parents Gateway or Student Handbook.
 The collaboration between teachers and parents is strong and we are updated regularly, especially those in the Parent Support Group (PSG).
-I am glad to volunteer in the PSG and i look forward to be involved again when the opportunity arises!</p>
+I am glad to volunteer in the PSG and I look forward to be involved again when the opportunity arises!</p>

 <figure>
 <img src="/images/09%20Lew%20Pei%20Lin.jpg"